 For Victorian business customers, 17,250 refundable advances were held, equating to 7.7% of all business customers.
 This figure has fallen from 9.96% in 1996.
 The average amount held for a business customer is \$592.
-The Office of the Regulator General in Victoria considers the relatively high number of business customers on refundable advances is primarily due to use by CitiPower, the CBD distribution business that has a high turnover of small customers in its network area.
+The Office of the Regulator General in Victoria considers the relatively high number of business customers on refundable advances is primarily due to use by CitiPower, the CBD distribution business, that has a high turnover of small customers in its network area.

 In South Australia, AGL held security deposits from 1,390 business customers, or 1.5% of its business customers.
 It has been suggested that the relatively low number of business security deposits in South Australia may be due to the different historical structure as regards the reselling of electricity by commercial landlords to commercial tenants.
+This means that tenants are not generally the direct customer of an electricity retailer in South Australia.